 You can also order a high-quality prime rib roast online.
 While I haven’t done this myself (yet), I’m told that Porter & York’s are great.

-How do you cook boneless prime rib in the oven?
+How to cook boneless prime rib in the oven?

 Why is prime rib served rare?